joshuanwankwo/sia_file_migration_tutorial/siaRenterd.md

 };
 ```

-Because we need to download all the files we have uploaded so that we can probably render them on the creen or for any other purpose, we need to make a ```GET``` request to our base directory which in our case is ```/documents```, this will return an array of object containing name and sizes of the files we've uploaded previously, this is cool but one thing is missing, we want the file contents too, so we can preview them like we need to do in our demo app.
+Because we need to download all the files we have uploaded so that we can probably render them on the screen or for any other purpose, we need to make a ```GET``` request to our base directory which in our case is ```/documents```, this will return an array of an object containing name and sizes of the files we've uploaded previously, this is cool but one thing is missing, we want the file contents too, so we can preview them like we need to do in our demo app.
 ```ts
 export const downloadFromRentred = async () => {
   console.log("Downloading file");